ember-learn/ember-blog/content/the-ember-times-issue-198.md

 ## [lint-to-the-future demo video 📹](https://twitter.com/real_ate/status/1500839305878642692)

-`lint-to-the-future` helps facilitate adding new linting rules in projects progressively, where adding such rules without a tool like this can otherwise be a struggle and lead to linter error explosions.
+`lint-to-the-future` helps facilitate adding new linting rules in projects progressively, where adding such rules without a tool like this can otherwise be a struggle and lead to linter error explosions. `lint-to-the-future` has a plugin system that enables it to work for a variety of platforms, but there is already a [plugin for Ember](https://github.com/mansona/lint-to-the-future-ember-template) available if you want to use it in your Ember project today!

 If you haven't had a chance to check out [Chris Manson's (@mansona)](https://github.com/mansona) new demo video on this awesome new [tool](https://github.com/mansona/lint-to-the-future), you may want to give it a watch. 😎

 You can find the video on [YouTube](https://www.youtube.com/watch?v=bsDFXjDKjPc) or read a little about it on the [Simplabs blog](https://simplabs.com/blog/2022/03/07/better-code-with-lint-to-the-future/).
-If you want to checkout the repo, you can find it [here](https://github.com/mansona/lint-to-the-future).
+If you want to check out the repo, you can find it [here](https://github.com/mansona/lint-to-the-future).

 ---

 ## [Glimmer component Signature type RFC in FCP ⌛️](https://twitter.com/emberjs/status/1504891469752160260)

-[RFC 748 "Glimmer component Signature type"](https://github.com/emberjs/rfcs/pull/748) is now well into the in final comment period!
+[RFC 748 "Glimmer component Signature type"](https://github.com/emberjs/rfcs/pull/748) is now well into the final comment period!

 This RFC proposes to change GlimmerComponent's Args type parameter to a Signature type that can capture richer information about how a component can be invoked.

-Now's your last chance to review and comment before the RFC being accepted so head on over to the RFC and contribute any thoughts you may have.
+Now's your last chance to review and comment before the RFC is accepted so head on over to the RFC and contribute any thoughts you may have.

 ---

 ## Ember Addon Roundup 🌎

-[NullVoxPopuli (@NullVoxPopuli)](https://github.com/NullVoxPopuli) and [Zoë Bijl (@ZoeBijl)](https://github.com/ZoeBijl) have released an awesome new [demo site](https://ember-aria.pages.dev/examples/aria-grid) for [ember-aria](https://github.com/CrowdStrike/ember-aria)!
+[NullVoxPopuli (@NullVoxPopuli)](https://github.com/NullVoxPopuli) and [Zoë Bijl (@ZoeBijl)](https://github.com/ZoeBijl) have released an awesome new [aria-grid demo site](https://ember-aria.pages.dev/examples/aria-grid) for [ember-aria](https://github.com/CrowdStrike/ember-aria)!

 We’ve also had several addons across the Ember ecosystem converted to v2 format recently!